G0MWT, GX0MWT, GB5HF, GB5SWM & M2T

 Martyn brought along a range of CARS Merchandise.

 Photographer from Essex Chronicle (right) writing the names of the persons in his picture.

-This year it was the turn of the VHF/UHF Station and Mark provided a nice tent by the Barn as he had damaged his lovely caravan.
+This time it was the turn of the VHF/UHF Station - and Mark provided a nice tent by the Barn as he had damaged his lovely caravan.